recent

 Case Study: The "Okinawan Secret"

 The Okinawan Diet, which has produced some of the world's longest-lived populations, is famously devoid of significant dairy.
 Instead, their skeletal health is built upon a foundation of bok choy, calcium-set tofu, and various sea vegetables.
-Despite their lack of milk consumption, their rates of hip fractures are significantly lower than those found in dairy-dependent Western nations, proving that plant-sourced calcium is not just a "replacement"—it is a superior biological strategy.
+Despite their lack of milk consumption, their rates of hip fractures are significantly lower than those found in dairy-dependent Western nations.
+The traditional Okinawan diet includes relatively little dairy while emphasizing vegetables, soy foods, and nutrient-dense whole foods, demonstrating that adequate calcium intake can be achieved through diverse dietary patterns.

 Nuance: The Helpers and the Hinderers